mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 ## 4.2.3
 * Update to .net 8
 * Fixed issue with checking for updates
-* Minor fixes, performance improvements and code moderination
+* Minor fixes, performance improvements and code modernization

 ## 4.1.2